quadsurf/react-curriculum/02-react-tools.md

 ## Why are the React Developer Tools important?

-The React Developer Tools are important because they explain how a React component hierarchy creates and updates the DOM hierarchy of a user interface.
+The React Developer Tools are important because they give you access to the underlying React component hierarchy that's used to create and update the browser's DOM hierarchy.
 For example, expanding and mousing over a component in the tree view on the left will highlight its corresponding DOM element in the browser window above.

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/309/49A90B0A-DD99-4EE5-802E-1E540F3A7F38-570-0000CD51419DD036.gif)